 Why I can’t copy big files, over 4GB in size to my 8GB USB flash drive?

 You might ask that question when you are trying to transfer a new file into USB stick although there’s plenty of free space available.
 Don’t worry, your USB stick is not damaged.
 It’s pretty normal.

 1. First, plug in your USB stick/USB flash drive to a computer.
-Backup all files inside the USB drive to the computer by copying it.
+Then go to This PC.

-3. And then click Start to process formatting.
-It will show a warning to remind that this action would delete any files on flash drive.
+3. It will show a warning to remind that this action would delete all files on flash drive.
 Click OK to continue.

 4. Wait until it finished.
 Click OK.

 5. Now the USB stick has been converted from FAT32 to NTFS.
 It can start receiving a file larger than 4GB.

 Just for your information, NTFS was developed by Microsoft, which means it only works for Windows devices.
 You can use it on Linux or Mac devices but the status will be ‘read-only’.
 It won’t be able to create or receive new files.